LucidAmbiguity/OCRNightmare/README.md

 Version
 This is Still in a Pre Alpha Stage Setting Up the React and Flask enviroments.

 Intended Workflow TDD and Trunk based development

+yay test